1 October 2019

 Personal information will also be used where you have consented to such disclosure or where it is required or authorised under law, in circumstances relating to public health and safety or in connection with certain operations by or on behalf of an enforcement body.

-Your personal information is made available to the Lonsdale Financial Group Limited as it is under their Australian Financial Services Licence that we provide our financial planning services to you.
+Your personal information is made available to Century Advisory Services Pty Ltd and their Authorised Representatives.
 We may also disclose your personal information to a range of external organisations including:

-• third party service providers to Century Private Wealth
+- third party service providers to Century Advisory Services

 There are situations where we may also disclose your personal information where it is: